About

 Impressions from a previous meeting in Delft (2019)

 The roots of this working group are the series of European research workshops on Sewer Asset Management (EURO-SAM) in the last five years.
 These workshops aim to share recent research results and to facilitate collaboration between researchers.
-This network is organizing a free of charge workshop each year in June (Lyon, 2013; Berlin, 2014; Amsterdam, 2015; Strasbourg, 2016; Innsbruck, 2018; Delft, 2019).
-2020 workshop had to be cancelled due to the Corona Situation.
-The next workshop will be hold in Luleå, Sweden, in June 2021, hosted by Luleå University of Technology.
+This network is organizing a free of charge workshop in a different location in Europe each year.
 You can find more information here: https://udam.home.blog/euro-sam.

 Who is behind the working group?
-An international and very friendly team will lead the group: Nicolas Caradot (chair) from KWB Berlin, Frédéric Cherqui (vice-chair) from INSA Lyon/University of Melbourne, and Franz Tscheikner-Gratl (secretary) from NTNU Trondheim.
+An international and very friendly team will lead the group: Nicolas Caradot (chair) from KWB Berlin, Frédéric Cherqui (vice-chair) from INSA Lyon/University of Melbourne, Franz Tscheikner-Gratl (secretary) from NTNU Trondheim, and Nathalie Hernandez (secretary) from STEIN Infrastructure Management GmbH.
 The group is open to any researcher or practitioner interested in urban drainage asset management.
 We invite you to register freely on our website to become a full member (https://form.jotform.co/udam/join), receive information on asset management events and exchange with the community.

 What are we actually doing?
 Ongoing works include the organization of the EURO-SAM workshops, the redaction of a position paper related to research needs in sewer asset management and the organization of dedicated sessions on asset management topics in international conferences such as UDM, ICUD, SPN and NOVATECH.
 There are already many ideas for future activities and any enthusiastic proposition from the members will be highly welcome!